 - Call the doctor right away if your child has breathing problems that get worse, if the rescue inhaler does not work as well, or if your child needs to use the rescue inhaler more often.

-- If you have asthma and taking aspirin makes it worse, make sure your child avoids aspirin and nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen and naproxen while your child takes this drug.
+- If your child has asthma and taking aspirin makes it worse, make sure your child avoids aspirin and nonsteroidal anti-inflammatory drugs (NSAIDs) like ibuprofen and naproxen while your child takes this drug.